 Versioning & Deployment

-TIP: You can have different versions deployed to different flows which is helpful when you are testing a new version in a QA flow while keeping the older version in your production flow.
+Tip: You can deploy different versions to different flows.
+This is useful when testing a new version in a QA flow while keeping a stable older version active in your production flow.

 Lookup Tables